 Vaping and Smoking are prohibited on school property.
 Vaping and Smoking are also illegal for anyone under the age of 19.
 Nicotine is a highly addictive substance and should not be consumed by minors.
 Vaporizers (Vapes), Electronic Cigarettes (E-Cigs) and JUULs have been connected to the sudden onset of serious lung conditions in teens.
-Cigarettes, vaporizers and any related products will therefore be confiscated if found within the school premises.
+Cigarettes, vaporizers and any related products (including nicotine pouches) will therefore be confiscated if found within the school premises and students may receive further consequences, including suspension.
 A minimum 3-day suspension will result if a student is found to be smoking or vaping on school property.
 The suspension will be reported to the Board of School Trustees.